Worried about your lack of motorcycle maintenance knowledge?

 Steering fluid or fork oil is best left to the garage as it involves the removal and replacement of several rings and parts.

 Always ensure the bike is on the central stand and kept level when checking fluids and oils.
 This will give an even reading.

 Cables and leads are found all over your bike.
 A simple visual inspection will expose any loose or damaged cables.

 They should be secure and streamlined not detached or flailing where they can get caught.

 Lights are easy enough to check by starting the ignition and turning the switches of each light in turn.
-Break lights, indicators, headlamps and beam are all powered by individual bulbs.
+Brake lights, indicators, headlamps and beams are all powered by individual bulbs.

 Your manual will show you where on your headlight you can find the adjustment screw.

 Usually tucked away in a protective box, shielded from the rain and dirt, is the battery.